-- Use the request chassis routing-engine master switch command to make the REMX2K-X8-64G CB-RE (RE1) the master CB-RE.
+- Use the request chassis routing-engine master switch command to make the REMX2K-X8-64G CB-RE (RE1) the primary CB-RE.
 All FPCs reboot after this step.

 Verifying and Configuring the Upgraded CB-RE as the Backup

-After replacing the master CB-RE with the REMX2K-X8-64G CB-RE, perform the following steps:
+After replacing the primary CB-RE with the REMX2K-X8-64G CB-RE, perform the following steps:

 - Use the request chassis routing-engine master switch command to make the newly installed REMX2K-X8-64G CB-RE (RE0) the backup CB-RE.

-- Use the commit synchronize command to copy the active configuration from the master CB-RE to the backup CB-RE.
+- Use the commit synchronize command to copy the active configuration from the primary CB-RE to the backup CB-RE.